Insurance Information 2016-17

 The University of California Regents mandate that all students be covered by a health insurance plan.
-All full and part-time undergraduate and graduate students are automatically enrolled in and charged for the University of California Student Health Insurance Plan (UC SHIP) unless they choose to submit an on-line insurance waiver confirming they have comparable health insurance coverage.
+All full- and part-time undergraduate and graduate students are automatically enrolled in and charged for the University of California Student Health Insurance Plan (UC SHIP) unless they choose to submit an online insurance waiver confirming they have acceptable health insurance coverage.

 University of California Student Health Insurance Plan (UC SHIP)

 UC SHIP is an affordable health insurance plan tailored to the health care needs of UCSC students.
-The medical plan features year-round, world-wide coverage using the Anthem Blue Cross network, and includes prepaid access to care at the UCSC Student Health Center for illness or injury.
-This means students can receive convenient, high quality on-campus care when they are sick or injured without having to be concerned about cost or availability of the care they need.
-Preventive health care visits are covered at the Student Health Center at 100% for one physical per year.
-As part of UC SHIP students have access to a comprehensive prescription drug formulary administered by Ventegra.
-The UC SHIP plan provides optimal coverage for services on campus and in the Santa Cruz community, and peace of mind for both parents and students.
-A referral is now REQUIRED for ALL off-campus care with the exception of urgent or emergent care.
-The dental plan is provided by Delta Dental; the vision plan is provided by Anthem Blue Cross (see plan brochures for detailed benefits).
-To direct access the UC SHIP web site please click here.
+The medical plan features year-round, worldwide coverage using the Anthem Blue Cross network, and includes prepaid access to care at the UCSC Student Health Center for illness or injury.
+This means students can receive convenient, high-quality on-campus care when they are sick or injured without having to be concerned about cost or availability of the care they need.
+Preventive health care visits are covered at the Student Health Center at 100%.
+As part of UC SHIP, students have access to a comprehensive prescription drug formulary administered by Catamaran.
+The UC SHIP Plan provides optimal coverage for services on campus and in the Santa Cruz community, and peace of mind for both parents and students.
+A referral is REQUIRED for ALL off-campus care, with the exception of urgent or emergency care.
+The dental plan is provided by Delta Dental PPO; the vision plan is provided by Anthem Blue Cross.
+See plan brochures on the left navigation bar of this webpage for detailed benefits.
+To directly access the UC SHIP website please see http://ucop.edu/ucship.

-For 2014-2015 the undergraduate plan costs just $805 per quarter, paid three quarters per year.
-The Spring payment covers both Spring and Summer quarters so coverage is year-round -- an affordable $201 per month for convenient, accessible, world-wide health insurance coverage, dental coverage, and vision coverage.
+For 2016-17 the undergraduate plan costs just $959 per quarter, paid three quarters per year.
+The spring payment covers both spring and summer quarters, so coverage is year-round -- an affordable $240 per month for convenient, accessible, worldwide health insurance coverage, dental coverage, and vision coverage.

-For 2014-2015 the graduate plan costs just $1,233 per quarter, paid three quarters per year.
-The Spring payment covers both Spring and Summer quarters so coverage is year-round -- an affordable $308 per month for convenient, accessible, world-wide health insurance coverage, dental coverage, and vision coverage.
+For 2016-17 the graduate plan costs just $1,455 per quarter, paid three quarters per year.
+The spring payment covers both spring and summer quarters, so coverage is year-round -- an affordable $365 per month for convenient, accessible, worldwide health insurance coverage, dental coverage, and vision coverage.

 Voluntary Insurance Enrollment